doordeck/docs/docs/guide/authenticating-your-users.md

 ## User Management Notes

-Whenever you send Doordeck a **new signed user token**, we update our internal user record to match the latest details.
+Whenever you send Sentry Interactive a **new signed user token**, we update our internal user record to match the latest details.
 Users are keyed on **Application ID** + your unique internal identifier (`sub` claim).
 As long as those two values remain the same, any other fields (such as `email`, `phone_number`, etc.) will update automatically based on the `iat` (issued-at) timestamp.